-U.S. Department of Commerce Invests to Provide Critical Stormwater Detention Infrastructure in West Plains, Missouri
+U.S. Department of Commerce Invests $2.2 Million to Replace Critical Railroad Infrastructure and Support Job Creation in West Plains, Missouri

-WASHINGTON – Today, U.S. Secretary of Commerce Wilbur Ross announced that the Department’s Economic Development Administration (EDA) is awarding a $1.8 million grant to the city of West Plains, Missouri, to make critical infrastructure improvements needed to establish storm water detention basins that will protect the local business community from flooding.
-The grant, to be matched with $725,000 in state investment, is expected to attract $4 million in private investment and create or retain 225 jobs.
+WASHINGTON – Today, U.S. Secretary of Commerce Gina M. Raimondo announced that the Department’s Economic Development Administration (EDA) is awarding a $2.2 million grant to the city of West Plains, Missouri, to make critical railroad infrastructure improvements to support job creation and economic resiliency efforts.
+This EDA project, to be matched with $3.9 million in other federal, state, and local funds, is expected to create 50 jobs and generate $31.4 million in private investment.

-This project will fund the construction of the Burton Branch, South Fork of Howell Creek, and Galloway Creek storm water detention basins.
-This project was made possible by the regional planning efforts led by the South Central Ozark Council of governments.
-EDA funds the South Central Ozark Council of Governments to help bring together the public and private sectors to create an economic development roadmap to strengthen the regional economy, support private capital investment and create jobs.
+This project was made possible by the regional planning efforts led by the South Central Ozark Council of Governments (SCOCOG).
+EDA funds SCOCOG to bring together the public and private sectors to create an economic development roadmap to strengthen the regional economy, support private capital investment and create jobs.

 About the U.S. Economic Development Administration (www.eda.gov)

 The mission of the U.S. Economic Development Administration (EDA) is to lead the federal economic development agenda by promoting competitiveness and preparing the nation's regions for growth and success in the worldwide economy.
 An agency within the U.S. Department of Commerce, EDA invests in communities and supports regional collaboration in order to create jobs for U.S. workers, promote American innovation, and accelerate long-term sustainable economic growth.